FarangHoldings/farangholdings.github.io/content/fueling-growth.md

 ## Samui Hospitality Group (SHG): The Syndicate That Slaps

-We run the show (51%), Orange Capital’s syndicate owns 49%.
+We run the show (51%), Orange Capital’s SHG syndicate owns 49%.
 SHG isn’t your grandma’s hotel fund—it’s a hospitality beast reshaping Samui.
 No dividends for us, just a 5% cut of the profits monthly.
 Every baht flows back to Orange until they’re square, then we rinse and repeat.
 Scalable?
 Hell yes.
 Honest?
 Damn straight.

-[Join the Syndicate](https://orange.capital/syndicate/shg) — Get in or get out.
+[Join the Syndicate](#) — Get in or get out.

 ## Why Us?